MiddletonCommunityVoice/services-list/content/health-and-support-services/Needles-Disposal-Service.md

 ### OR

-**Springvale** will only accept boxes from
+**Springvale Recycling Centre**
-individuals  and will  **NOT** accept commercial / businesses waste such as needles from Tatoo Parlours.
+They will only accept boxes from individuals  and will  **NOT** accept commercial / businesses waste such as needles from Tatoo Parlours.
 - 0161 654 6614